lightwave-lab/lightlab/docs/_static/gettingStarted/user.rst

 User: getting started
 =====================

-Not really sure what this means.
-As of now, everyobdy is a developer.

-:doc:`docYourCode`

-Make sure you have python I guess.

-#. one

-#. two

 Connecting to the instrumentation server
 ----------------------------------------
 First, make sure that your have a user account set up on the your server.
 Let's say your domain is "school.edu" First, do a manual log on to change your password to a good password.
 From your local machine::